What Is The Average Electric Bill in Georgia [2025 Updated]

 Where the Energy is Coming From: Some companies offer 100% renewable plans from wind or solar energy.
 On the other hand, there are companies that generate electricity from natural gas.
 It's important to research where the power is coming from to ensure you do not pay extra in the long run.

-Georgia residents have to pay 14.92 cents per kWh, whereas the commercial and industrial rates are 11.15 cents per kWh and 6.42 cents per kWh, respectively.
+According to the EIA data from May 2025, Georgia residents have to pay 15.00 cents per kWh, whereas the commercial and industrial rates are 11.24 cents per kWh and 6.93 cents per kWh, respectively.

 How to Calculate My Electric Bill in Georgia?